 Is a float expression specifying the tolerance of the buffer distance.

-The tolerance value refers to the maximum variation in the ideal buffer distance for the returned linear approximation.
+The maximum variation in the ideal buffer distance for the returned linear approximation is the tolerance value.

 The minimum limit is 0.1 percent of the distance, and any tolerance less than that will be rounded up to the minimum limit.

 Is a bit specifying whether the tolerance value is relative or absolute.
-If 'TRUE' or 1, tolerance is relative and is calculated as the product of the tolerance parameter and the angular extent * equatorial radius of the ellipsoid.
-If 'FALSE' or 0, tolerance is absolute and the tolerance value is the absolute maximum variation in the ideal buffer distance for the returned linear approximation.
+If the value is 'TRUE' or 1, tolerance is relative.
+This value is the product of the tolerance parameter and the angular extent * equatorial radius of the ellipsoid.
+The tolerance is absolute if the value is 'FALSE' or 0.
+This tolerance value is the absolute maximum variation in the ideal buffer distance for the returned linear approximation.